Hoverfly: Description

 The size of hoverflies varies depending on the species.
 For example Paragus tibialis is 3-5 mm long, while Criorhina nigriventris is 13.6-20.6 mm long.
 Some, such as members of the genus Baccha, are small, elongated, and slender, while others, such as members of Criorhina, are large, hairy, and yellow and black.
 As members of the Diptera, all hoverflies have a single functional pair of wings, with the hind wings reduced to balancing organs.
 Many species are brightly colored, with spots, stripes, and bands of yellow or brown covering their bodies.
 Due to this coloration, they are often mistaken both by insect-eating birds and by humans for wasps or bees; they exhibit Batesian mimicry.
 Despite this, hoverflies are harmless to humans.
-Drone flies, Eristalis tenax, are an example of a species of hoverfly who exhibit Batesian mimicry.
+Drone flies, Eristalis tenax, resemble honeybees, an example of Batesian mimicry.

 With a few exceptions, Hoverflies are distinguished from other flies by having a spurious vein, located parallel to their fourth longitudinal wing vein.
 Adults feed mainly on nectar and pollen.
 Many species also hover around flowers, lending to their common name.

 Bee flies of the family Bombyliidae often mimic Hymenoptera and hover around flowers, as well, rendering some bombyliid species hard to tell apart from Syrphidae at first glance.
 Hoverflies can, nevertheless, be distinguished in the field by anatomical features such as: